 Ok, I have mixed feelings about Google.
 But paying to have streaming music for the family plus NO ADS on YouTube is an *incredible* value.
 I pair it with the Distraction Free YouTube browser plugin to get all the amazing from YouTube with less of the awful.
 Learn more about YouTube Premium here.

 Vanguard is a customer-owned brokerage & financial services company.
 They were founded by the incredible John Bogle and revolutionized investing with super low-cost index funds.
 I highly recommend them for both personal & business use.
+I even started using their Money Market fund for savings instead of Capital One 360.
 Learn more about Vanguard here.

-Alibris is an online marketplace for independent booksellers.
+Alibris is an online marketplace for independent booksellers*.
 I use Amazon as much as anyone.
 But they could use a bit of competition.
 Alibris my go to place to actually buy all my non-library books (even if I use Amazon for research & wish-listing).
-Alibris is fast, easy and awesome.
+Alibris is fast, easy and awesome – and usually cheaper.
 Learn more about Alibris here.

 Jittery Joe’s Coffee